Query-Efficient Zeroth-Order Algorithms for Nonconvex Constrained Optimization: Discussions

-\begin{lemma} Suppose that $(x,y)\in\mathbb{R}^{d_x}\times\mathcal{Y}$ is a stationery point of $f(x,y)$ satisfying $\|\mathfrak{g}(x,y)\|=0$ and $y< \overline{y}$.
-Then, $x$ is a critical KKT point of problem (\ref{eq:constrained_problem}). \end{lemma} The condition $y< \overline{y}$ stems from the gap between our assumption that $\mathcal{Y}$ is bounded and the fact that the multiplier $y\geq 0$ is generally not in practice.
-This is a common and fundamental gap in the analysis of GDA-type algorithms \citep{nedic2009subgradient,liu2020min,xu2024derivative}, which we believe is an important and interesting future research direction.
+Lemma \ref{lemma:stationary_to_kkt} implies that the KKT gaps of our algorithms share the same convergence rate as the stationarity measure $\|\mathfrak{g}(x,y)\|$ under mild conditions.
+The condition $y< \overline{y}$, in fact, requires that the iterates strictly stay below the upper bound of $\mathcal{Y}$.
+This is a common and fundamental limitation in the analysis of GDA-type algorithms \citep{nedic2009subgradient,liu2020min,xu2023unified}, which we believe is an open problem to be addressed in future work.

-\paragraph{Extend Block Updates to Broader Problem Settings.} In our problem (\ref{eq:constrained_problem}), we deal with all constraints in the general form $c_j(x)\leq 0$.
-If equality constraints $c_j(x)=0$ have to be considered, we can incorporate them by adding two inequalities $c_j(x)\geq 0$ and $c_j(x)\leq 0$.
+Moreover, we can extend block updates to broader problem settings.
+In our problem (\ref{eq:constrained_problem}), we deal with all constraints in the general form $c_j(x)\leq 0$.
+If equality constraints $c_j(x)=0$ have to be considered, we can incorporate them by adding two inequalities $-c_j(x)\leq 0$ and $c_j(x)\leq 0$.
 Besides, we can also consider some simple constraints by constraining the feasible space directly: